THE 5 PRINCIPLES OF FREEDOM

 Many have a twisted notion of strength: they think it is strong to stand in the middle of the swamp of temptations, to be surrounded and have access to all sorts of pornography material, and then not to consume it with a firm “no”.
 That’s wrong, because first comes purity, and then comes the strength for it in our lives.

-In the Bible, the strategy for dealing with sexual sin that we find is clear and unmistakable: we should separate ourselves from all that leads us to sin.
-It is about recognizing where we have made provision for “our flesh,” that is, where we engaged in things which go against the will of God and inevitable will lead us to pornography.
+In the Bible, we find the strategy for dealing with sexual sin it is clear and unmistakable: we should separate ourselves from all that leads us to sin.
+It is about recognizing where we have made provision for “our flesh,” that is, where we engaged in things which go against the will of God and inevitably will lead us to pornography.

 Now the struggle for purity in everyday life becomes visible; it has become radical.
 This is where our true motives come to light.
 The strength of our determination is revealed.
 We can now see whether we will allow freedom to cost us something.